 The voting particulars

-In a co-op, those with more shares have a greater voice.
+In a co-op, those with more shares have a more distinctive voice.
 This is based on square footage and other factors.
-For condo owners, voting power is based on the percentage of interest, which is initially assigned by the developers.
-With condo ownership, you own the airspace within your unit and a percentage of interest in the common elements.
+For condo owners, voting power is based on the percentage of interest; which is initially assigned by the developers.
+With condo ownership, you own the airspace within your unit and a rate of interest in the common elements.

-A proxy is the list of directors and other matters you are voting on.
+A proxy is the list of directors and other matters you are voting.
 The board candidates’ names could be on the proxy.
-Alternatively, you could receive a blank proxy slate, and the people running are put on the slate at the annual meeting.
+Alternatively, you could receive a blank proxy slate; and the people running are put on the slate at the annual meeting.

 Typically, the managing agent oversees the election.
 An alternative, the managing agent, could bring in an independent company to take on this function.
 This helps maintain the appearance of independence.
 If the managing agent has given an outside company oversight responsibility, it must provide the firm with a list of the building’s residents.
 Following this, the managing agent takes a step back and is not involved in the process.

-Overseeing the election involves mundane, but essential tasks that make sure the election process is correctly followed.
+Overseeing the election involves mundane, but essential tasks that make sure the election process, is correctly followed.
 The agent makes sure a quorum is present, which is typically a majority of the voting interest.
-Ballots are handed out, votes are counted, and the winning directors are announced.
+Ballots are handed out, votes counted, and the winning directors, are announced.
 The managing agent, an outside company, or a voting committee will tally the votes.

 Anyone can contest an election up to 120 days after it occurs, but, hopefully, the board is transparent about the entire voting process.